Great Neighborhoods Eastgate

 Over the past two months, community members have shared their thoughts on the draft neighborhood vision, policy ideas and urban design opportunities that are foundational to the draft plan.
 The planning team is summarizing the input into an engagement report anticipated to be shared later in the spring.

-Click the links below to see what others have contributed to the conversation, and stay tuned for other opportunities to shape the plan.
+Click the links below to see what others have contributed to the conversation.

 Read the Eastgate Discover Phase Engagement Report to learn more about past community engagement activities, who the City engaged with during this phase, and the City’s efforts to equitably engage the community.